 After the conference ended, Hindus from Mahad sent messages to government officials from the districts where conference delegates lived.
-Hindus assaulted many of the conference delegated on the way home or once they returned home.
+Hindus assaulted many of the conference delegates on the way home or once they returned home.

 Another example of oppression happened in Dholka Talvka, Bombay when Dalits attempted to integrate a school.
-Many of the Hindu parents did not want their child sitting with Dalits.
-They pulled their children from the school.
-The tension from the integration efforts led to a Brahmin to attack a Dalit.
+Many of the Hindu parents did not want their children sitting with Dalits.
+They pulled their children from school.
+The tension from the integration efforts led a Brahmin to attack a Dalit.
 The Dalit men of the community protested at the police station to ensure something would be done.
 When the men were away, Hindus attacked the Dalit section of town.
 The Hindu mob included women.
 There was also another force of Hindus waiting to ambush the men after their demonstration at the police station.
 The ambush plan was thwarted, but Dalits still sought redress for the attack on their women and children.
 To further frustrate the Dalit’s effort, the Hindus poured kerosene in the Dalit well.
 The Dalits only had this one water source.